Namibia: Human rights

-Namibia is considered one of the most free and democratic countries in Africa, with a government that maintains and protects basic human rights and freedoms.
-However, significant issues include - Government Corruption and Prison Overcrowding.
+Namibia is one of the most free and democratic countries in Africa, with a government that maintains and protects human rights and freedoms.
+However, significant issues include government corruption, policy inertia and prison overcrowding.
 Also, refugees are not permitted free movement.

-The law is not enforced, but homosexual acts are illegal in Namibia.
-Discrimination, as well as intolerance, against LGBT people is widespread.
-Some Namibian government officials and high-profile figures, such as Namibia's Ombudsman John Walters and First Lady Monica Geingos, have called for sodomy and homosexuality to be decriminalised and are in favour of LGBT rights.
+Homosexual acts were formerly illegal in Namibia, although the respective law was not enforced.
+Discrimination, as well as intolerance, against LGBT people is widespread, specifically in rural areas.
+Urban areas are generally neutral or supportive with a few LGBT-dedicated clubs and events.
+Some Namibian government officials and high-profile figures, such as Namibia's Ombudsman John Walters and First Lady Monica Geingos, had called for sodomy and homosexuality to be decriminalised and are in favour of LGBT rights.
+In 2023, the Supreme Court ruled that same-sex marriages legally made outside of Namibia must be recognized by the government.
+In 2024 the Windhoek High Court ruled the ban on homosexual acts between men to be unconstitutional.

-In November 2018, it was reported that 32% of women aged 15–49 have experienced violence and domestic abuse from their spouses/partners and 29.5% of men believe that physical abuse towards their wife/partner is acceptable.
+In November 2018, it was reported that 32% of women aged 15–49 experienced violence and domestic abuse from their spouses/partners and 29.5% of men believe that physical abuse towards their wife/partner is acceptable, although this is typically in rural areas.
 The Namibian constitution guarantees the rights, freedoms and equal treatment of women in Namibia and SWAPO, the ruling party in Namibia, has adopted a "zebra system", which ensures a fair balance of both genders in government and equal representation of women in the Namibian government.